Types of Blockchains: Public, Private, Consortium, and Hybrid

 Published on 19 Jun 2025

 types of blockchainsA blockchain is a distributed ledger that records data across a network of nodes.
 However, not all blockchains are the same.
 Depending on who can read from, write to, and control the network, blockchains fall into three main types: public, private, and consortium.
+In addition, hybrid blockchains seek to combine the advantages of different types of traditional blockchains into a single system.

-In this lesson, you'll break down each types of blockchain.
+In this lesson, you'll break down each type of blockchain.
 You'll discover how each serves a unique purpose, from decentralized finance (DeFi) to secure enterprise operations.
 This lesson goes beyond simple definitions, teaching you to describe how different blockchain systems are structured and governed with precision and confidence.
-Master the core vocabulary developers and companies use, including permissioned vs. permissionless networks, Sybil resistance, decentralize autonomous organizations (DAOs), and more.
+Master the core vocabulary developers and companies use, including permissioned vs. permissionless networks, Sybil resistance, decentralized autonomous organizations (DAOs), and more.

 🔓 Public Blockchains: Open and Transparent